e-c-k-e-r/vall-e/README.md

 1. Populate your source voices under `./voices/{group name}/{speaker name}/`.

-2. Run `python3 ./scripts/transcribe_dataset.py`.
+2. Run `python3 -m vall_e.emb.transcribe`.
 This will generate a transcription with timestamps for your dataset.
   + If you're interested in using a different model, edit the script's `model_name` and `batch_size` variables.

-3. Run `python3 ./scripts/process_dataset.py`.
+3. Run `python3 -m vall_e.emb.process`.
 This will phonemize the transcriptions and quantize the audio.
   + If you're using a Descript-Audio-Codec based model, ensure to set the sample rate and audio backend accordingly.

 4. Copy `./data/config.yaml` to `./training/config.yaml`.
-Customize the training configuration and populate your `dataset.training` list with the values stored under `./training/dataset_list.json`.
+Customize the training configuration and populate your `dataset.training` list with the values stored under `./training/dataset/list.json`.
   + Refer to `./vall_e/config.py` for additional configuration details.

 ### Dataset Formats